gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Key, derived from a DTLS connection, and all relevant data that needs to be provided to the Protection Operator for DTLS encryption and decryption.
 DTLS Key context includes Keys for sending and receiving, replay window, last used sequence number.
-Each DTLS key context are associated with a four-value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), and the DTLS epoch.
+Each DTLS key context is associated with a four-value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), and the DTLS epoch.